-The cost of inpatient care for a discharge is estimated by multiplying TOTCHG (from the discharge record) by either the hospital-specific all-payer inpatient cost/charge ratio or the group average all-payer inpatient cost/charge ratio.
-The hospital-specific cost/charge data element is named APICC, through 2011, and is named CCR_NIS, for 2012 and later years.
-CCR_NIS is based on the hospital-specific all-payer inpatient cost/charge ratio (APICC) when available, or the group average all-payer inpatient cost/charge ratio (GAPICC) otherwise.
+The cost of inpatient care for a discharge is estimated by multiplying TOTCHG (from the discharge record) by the cost/charge ratio.
+For data through 2011, users can multiply the charges by either the hospital-specific all-payer inpatient cost/charge ratio (APICC) or the group average all-payer inpatient cost/charge ratio (GAPICC).
+For data beginning with 2012, a single cost/charge ratio is provided - named CCR_NIS.
+The CCR_NIS values are based on the hospital-specific all-payer inpatient cost/charge ratio (APICC) when available, or the group average all-payer inpatient cost/charge ratio (GAPICC) otherwise.
+The APICC and GAPICC data elements are not provided for these years.